-3. We assume that children do best when their parents have healthy relationships with their partner(spouse)/previous partner (spouse)-this includes coparenting, stepparents, grandparents, foster parents, etc.
+3. We assume that children do best when their parents have healthy relationships with their partner/previous partner including co-parents, stepparents, grandparents, etc.

 When things are going well with the parents' relationship, it spills over into the parent-child relationship.
 So information that helps parents have happier, healthier relationships promotes positive parent-child relationships.